-Digital Transformation in Uganda: Fuelling Growth and Empowering Communities
+Digital transformation in Uganda: Fuelling growth and empowering communities

 Mobile Phone Ownership:

 Mobile phones have become ubiquitous in Uganda, empowering individuals and businesses alike.
-In 2022, 87% of the population owned a mobile phone, a significant rise from 67% in 2017.
+In 2022, a staggering 87% of the population owned a mobile phone, representing a significant rise from 67% in 2017.
 This widespread mobile phone adoption has catalyzed access to digital services, creating opportunities for financial inclusion, e-commerce, and more.

 E-commerce: